biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 3\) Overview

-Brief overview of the presentation attack scenario
+Brief overview of the presentation attack scenario.

 4\) Input

-Target user’s face information available to the attacker
+Target user’s face information available to the attacker.

 5\) Tools